jnbolsen/homepage-install-script/README.md

 > This script by default adds `localhost` and the IP address of the host to `HOMEPAGE_ALLOWED_HOSTS`.
 If an internal domain is configured on the host, this script will also automatically pull it using `hostname -d` and add it to `HOMEPAGE_ALLOWED_HOSTS`.
 Otherwise, the `DOMAIN` variable can be edited manually, or left alone if you do not have one.

 > [!TIP]
-> If you are using Proxmox VE and an internal domain is configured, then it is added automatically in LXCs.
+> If you are using Proxmox VE and an internal domain is configured, then it is added automatically to `hostname` in LXCs.

 Make the scrip executable.